mmanngard/cooling-system-mpc/README.md

 \end{align*}
 `$

-Furthermore, not the the effect of the recirculation valve $u_V$ only affects the dynamics of the system.
+Furthermore, note that the effect of the recirculation valve $u_V$ only switches the dynamics of the system.
 Thus the model can be further simplified as

 $`
 \dot{x} =